 Passing away in 1991 Grandmaster Manuel Molina Aguillon Sr. his qualified instructors in the Philippines taught as he did in an informal atmosphere, taking few students and maintaining the high standards which Pundador promulgated and believed in.

-Punong Guro Dowd returned to the Philippines in 2004 for a visit with the Aguillon family and has learned that the other instructors that were personally taught by their father have passed away during the years.
+Punong Guro Dowd returned to the Philippines in 2004 for a visit with the Aguillon family and learned that the other instructors that were personally taught by their father had passed away during the years.
 And he is the only original student left that was taught by their father Pundador Manuel Aguillon.